gamingtimevr/new-victor/README.md

 ```
 ## Tips & Tricks

 Cleaning is often important after building new-victor multiple times.
 It cleans cashed files so that you can make sure you are fully building the repository from scratch.
-Sometimes, changes my not show up.
+Sometimes, changes may not show up.
 When that happens, this script comes to the rescue.
 To run the Clean script, run:

 ```